• Skip to main content

 • I've got some easy instructions for how to make an ocean in a bottle.
 Every ocean needs some shells.

-• Shells are fun to sort into muffin tins.
-Use tongs or chopsticks for fine motor work.
+• Shells are fun to add to sorting activities.
+Use tongs or chopsticks to sort them into muffin tins.

 Watch the video of ocean in a bottle to see just how much fun adding shells can be...